SimonJWales/StarCitizen.Hal.Extractor/README.md

 I wanted to create an easy to use web app that could give me useful information about where I could buy a particular item or what items that I could put in a specific vehicle - which became [sc-hal.com](https://sc-hal.com).

 Without the extraction and conversion tools the website would not be able to be updated, so I created the HAL Extractor to solve my problem.
 Maybe it can help you too.
-It is one of the applications I created for [sc-hal.com](https://sc-hal.com/) and it is offered here free in the hope someone else can benefit from it.
+It is one of the applications I created for [sc-hal.com](https://sc-hal.com/) and it is offered here free in the hope someone else can benefit from it and why I made this repo public.

 A complete extraction (using default files) can take between 2 and 10 minutes (depending on your system).
 Around 1 minute to extract the files from the .p4k and the rest of the time converting the binary cryXML files to readable formats.